repozilla2/sentinel-proxy/docs/ssc/README.md

 - Stop behavior
 - Required machine-readable evidence fields

-The goal is to make actuator-boundary safety claims reproducible and comparable across labs.
+The goal is to make actuator-boundary conformance claims reproducible and comparable across labs.

 ## Licensing